Jaime-Fernandez/portfolio/README.md

 # website
-This is my personal portfolio, still in progress :)
+This is my personal portfolio, thanks for visiting :)